-The words provide a kind of autopsy of the year passed.
-Many are immediately recognisable, such as crowdfunding and decluttering, while others are completely unfamiliar and wildly esoteric.
-They have origins in social and economic trends, science and technology, literature, art and politics, or have simply been borrowed and adapted from other languages.
-Take the new-entries depanneur and despedida, for example.
+New words can originate from many different places.
+From social and economic trends, science and technology, literature, art, and politics.
+Or they can be borrowed and adapted from other languages.
+Take for example depanneur and despedida.
 Depanneur comes from the French verb dèpanner, which means to troubleshoot, while despedida is the Spanish word for a farewell or send-off.

 If you’re reading this, there’s a very good chance that you’re currently on the internet.
-There’s also a pretty good chance you came through social media, clicking on a link nestled between pictures of old school friends getting married to supermodels in Macchu Picchu.
-Netzminderwertigkeit is now a recognized phenomenon, and it’s even one that Facebook has knowlingly manipulated, so it’s about time it had a name.
+There’s also a pretty good chance you came through social media, clicking on a link nestled between pictures of cats and old school-friends getting married to supermodels in Macchu Picchu.
+Netzminderwertigkeit, which literally translated means “network inferiority,” is now a recognized phenomenon, and it’s even one that Facebook has knowingly manipulated, so it’s about time it had a name.

-The evening is petering out and a sudden wave of tiredness overcomes you.
+The evening is petering out and a sudden wave of tiredness overcomes you as you finish off your German beer.
 Your friends are scattered throughout the establishment.
 You see the cloakroom and the exit just beyond.
-You’ll apologise tomorrow and blame it on the alcohol.
+You’ll apologize tomorrow and blame it on the alcohol.
 Now hurry up before somebody notices…

 One of those things, like eating healthily and exercising, that nags at the conscience of the average individual.
-Sort out your work-life balance, drink a bit less, stop watching cat videos and pick up a book.
-Or don’t, and learn to cope with the residual guilt.
+Sort out your work-life balance, drink a bit less, stop watching cat videos and pick up a buch (book).
+Or don’t, and learn to cope with the residual schuldgefühl (guilt).

 After years of conjecture, the ‘five second rule’ was finally proven (well, kind of) by real scientists; the amount of time a piece of food is left on the floor affects the extent to which it is contaminated by bacteria.
 Surprisingly, carpet was the least infectious service.
 The cleansing power of a Reinigungswind remains unclear, however.

-There are multiple reasons to be apprehensive in a German supermarket.
-Will the person behind me put the Warentrenner down?
-Will I have enough time to put the goods in the bags before the next customer’s goods start chivvying me?
+This one is pretty simple to break down — Kasse means “checkout” and gehemmt means “inhibited”.
+And there are multiple reasons to be inhibited in a German supermarket.
+Will the person behind me put the Warentrenner (checkout divider) down?
+Will I have enough time to put my goods in bags before the next customer’s goods start chivvying me?
 What was my PIN again?
 Does my choice of toilet roll make me look bourgeois?
+Where does it end?